djdembeck/Audnexus.bundle/README.md

 - Plex Media Server `v1.24.4.5081` or greater.
 - `git` installed on system, as this is the preferred method of installing/updating the agent.
 You can also extract the zip instead.
 - Files are expected to be in/tested with common audiobook [file structure](https://support.plex.tv/articles/200265296-adding-music-media-from-folders/) and tags, specifically from either [Bragi Books](https://github.com/djdembeck/bragibooks) or [Seanap's guide](https://github.com/seanap/Plex-Audiobook-Guide).
 In particular, you are expected to have the following structure: `Author Name/Book Name/Book Name: Subtitle.m4b` with `album` and `albumartist` tags.
 This is imperative for proper matching!
+You can also override the metadata search by including an Audible ASIN after a `#` in your path.
+For example: `Author Name/Book Name #B01234ABCD/Book Name: Subtitle.m4b`.

 ### Installing